maximesong97/opt10-deeplearning/README.md

 Accuracy of the network on the 10000 test images: 67.36 %

+Without the dropout layer,
+Accuracy of the network on the 10000 test images: 69.13 %

 When observing the courb, we see that we are overfitting on the training data while losing generalisation power (increase of the loss on validation set).